ray-project/enhancements/reps/2022-04-01-resource-control.md

 #### About Cgroup v1 and v2
 [Cgroup v2](https://www.kernel.org/doc/Documentation/cgroup-v2.txt) is more reasonable, but we should also support cgroup v1 because v1 is widely used and has been hard coded to the [OCI](https://opencontainers.org/) standards.
 You can see this [blog](https://www.redhat.com/sysadmin/fedora-31-control-group-v2) for more.

-Change if cgroup v2 has been enabled in your linux system:
+Check if cgroup v2 has been enabled in your linux system:
 ```
 mount | grep '^cgroup' | awk '{print $1}' | uniq
 ```